wp-plugins/wider-admin-menu/readme.txt

 == Markdown Test ==

-        indented 8 spaces

-`= h4 =`
-= h4 =

-`> blockquote`
-> **Bold** plain *italic* - no line break
+`This is a test to wring as much style as possible out of WordPress' (bland) flavor of Markdown.`

+Strong Testimonials by [WP Mission](http://www.wpmission.com) makes testimonials simple.

+* **Show** with a variety of shortcodes or in a widget with transition effects.
+* **Collect** through a customizable form with anti-spam options.
+* **Manage** in the post editor including Featured Images and Categories.

+> **This is a work in progress.** Strong is my project for learning plugin development.
+It will always be free.
+If you cannot tolerate occasional bugs and frequent updates, then please consider another plugin.
-On the other hand, if you want - line break

-* to participate in this plugin's development by offering ideas and feedback,
-* the prompt, personal attention of its developer (who will move mountains to resolve issues),
-* popular features that other plugins offer at a price,

-then welcome aboard!
+> On the other hand, if you want: -- to participate in this plugin's development by offering ideas and feedback, -- the prompt, personal attention of its developer (who will move mountains to resolve issues), -- popular features that other plugins offer at a price, then welcome aboard!
 You have been warned :)

+> On the other hand, if you want: [ to participate in this plugin's development by offering ideas and feedback ],  [ the prompt, personal attention of its developer (who will move mountains to resolve issues) ], [ popular features that other plugins offer at a price ], then welcome aboard!
+You have been warned :)

+> On the other hand, if you want ::: to participate in this plugin's development by offering ideas and feedback, ::: the prompt, personal attention of its developer (who will move mountains to resolve issues), ::: popular features that other plugins offer at a price, *then welcome aboard!* You have been warned :)